- Government Documents

 - Heritage Collection

 The Heritage Collection is a non-circulating monographic collection of the Hope College Library focusing on the history of Dutch American immigration to the United States; the development of Dutch, Hispanic, and other ethnic communities in the Muskegon/Grand Rapids/South Haven, Michigan triangle; the story of the Reformed Church in America; and the history of Hope College.
-The Heritage Collection complements the manuscript and other archival holdings of the Joint Archives of Holland.
+The Heritage Collection complements the manuscript and other archival holdings of the Hope College Archives and Special Collections.

-The Heritage Collection is accessible when the Joint Archives is open for research.
+The Heritage Collection is accessible when the Archives is open for research.

 - Rare Books